Clarence-Coronel/top_rps/README.md

 #Rock Paper Scissor

-Created a rock paper scissor mini game project given by The Odin Project.
+Created a rock paper scissor mini game project tasked by The Odin Project.
 With basic styling.